Constructing Large Nonstationary Spatio-Temporal Covariance Models via Compositional Warpings: Model

 After finding the parameter estimates, we can use these estimates to obtain the prediction $Y_{*}$ at a new spatial location and time point $(\svec_{*}, t_{*})'$,

 where $N_{*}$ is the collection of indices of the observations nearest to $(\svec_{*}, t_{*})'$.
 The set subscripts are used to denote vector or matrix subsets, and the subscript $*$ denotes the quantity evaluated at the new location and time point $(\svec_{*}, t_{*})'$.
 The nearest neighbors used for prediction can be found either on the original domain $G_{\svec t}$ or on the warped domain $D_{\svec t}$.
 In Section \ref{sec:sim_study_sep}, we show the difference in the predictive performance when finding $N_{*}$ using neighbors on $G_{\svec t}$ and $D_{\svec t}$.
-Interestingly, we find that using the neighbors on $D_{\svec t}$ (rather than on $G_{\svec t}$) may result in better predictive performance.
+We find that using the neighbors on $D_{\svec t}$ (rather than on $G_{\svec t}$) results in better predictive performance.
+This is to be expected, since stationarity is assumed on the warped domain, finding the neighbor sets on the warped domain will likely lead to a better approximation of the likelihood than doing so on the original domain.